 Phone: (720) 744-6632

-December 27, 2017 – The AMFA National Executive Council (NEC) is pleased to announce that we are currently accepting applications for two AMFA Scholarships for 2018.
-Scholarships will be $2500, payable to each recipient’s institution of higher learning.
+The AMFA National Executive Council (NEC) is pleased to announce that it is accepting applications until February 28, 2021, for two AMFA Scholarships for 2021.
+Scholarships will be $2500 and will be payable to each recipient’s institution of higher learning.

-“Assisting in the education of the next generation of Aircraft Maintenance Technicians (AMTs) is one of AMFA’s ambitions,” said Bret Oestreich, AMFA National Director.
-“We are delighted to be offering this opportunity as costs have risen to obtain a FAA Airframe & Powerplant license.”
+“Contributing to the education of the next generation of Aircraft Maintenance Technicians is one of AMFA’s ambitions,” said Bret Oestreich, AMFA National Director.
+“We are honored to be offering this opportunity as costs have risen to obtain a FAA Airframe & Powerplant license.”

-Those who apply must be currently enrolled in a school or university to gain their Airframe and Powerplant (A&P) license, be a US Citizen, and submit a 500-word essay about the difference between a craft specific union and an industrial union.
-Applications and further information can be found on the Education page of the AMFA National website.
+Those who apply must be currently enrolled in a school or university to gain their Airframe and Powerplant (A&P) license, be a US Citizen, and submit a 500-word essay explaining “what the Dirty Dozen means to you.”
+For more information, visit the AMFA National website.

 Founded in 1962, the Aircraft Mechanics Fraternal Association is a craft oriented, independent aviation union.
 AMFA represents licensed and unlicensed technicians and related employees actively involved in the aviation industry.
 These technician and related employees work directly on aircraft and/or components, support equipment, and facilities.
 AMFA is committed to elevating the professional standing of technicians and to achieving progressive improvements in wages, benefits, and working conditions of the skilled craftsmen and women it represents.
 For more information about AMFA visit www.amfanational.org.

-This page is a venue to share ways industry is supporting aviation technician education, and other good feeling stuff!
+This page is a venue to share ways we are supporting aviation technician education, and other good feeling stuff!
 Share your story.